zliebersbach/topicons/README.md

 ## Uninstalling

-To uninstall Top Icons, simply run the following command in the directory where the source code was downloaded:
+To uninstall Top Icons, run the following command in the directory where the source code was downloaded:

     $ make uninstall